 Dents sustained in a moving accident are likely too severe for PDR, as are most dents that have caused scratches or cracks.

 The Paintless Dent Repair Pros

 When your vehicle sustains damage, it’s important to schedule repairs with a highly trained professional.
-If you’re dealing with dents, contact your nearest Main Auto Body, Inc. location.
+If you’re dealing with dents, contact your nearest Main Auto Body, Inc. location in Oregon.
 We’ll provide an estimate and complete repairs to have your car looking great again in no time.